 Earlier today Kensington Palace announced Louis’s godparents, who include Nicholas van Cutsem, Laura Meade, Guy Pelly, Aubrey Fletcher, Robert Carter and Lucy Middleton.
 Per custom, Louis wore a replica of the christening gown that’s been used by members of the Royal Family since Queen Victoria began having children.
 The original is too delicate now, but the Queen’s dresser has provided an updated version using the same lace and model for the newer generations.

 The most startling bit about the attendance today was that neither the Queen nor the Duke of Edinburgh attended.
 The decision was apparently made not for health reasons, but due to a busy schedule.
-The Queen has just returned from Scotland from Holyrood Week, while she is slated to appear tomorrow for the Royal Air Force’s (RAF) centenary at Wesminster Abbey and then later this week will receive U.S. President Donald Trump at Windsor.
+The Queen has just returned from Scotland from Holyrood Week, while she is slated to appear tomorrow for the Royal Air Force’s (RAF) centenary at Wesminster Abbey.

 It’s a full schedule, yes, but it does seem a bit strange to miss a christening.
 That said, it’s noting is that this is not the first great-grandchild’s christening she has missed – back in 2012 she skipped the christening of Isla Phillips, second daughter of her grandson, Peter Phillips, and his wife, Autumn.
 I’m not implying there’s anything amiss within the House of Windsor – of course not – but it’s definitely strange optics.